-Note: In addition to these modules, the gen4-PA and uUSB-PA5/uUSB-PA5-II can still be used.
-Please be reminded though that the uUSB-PA5/uUSB-PA5-11 still need a gen4-IB in order to be used for programming.
+Note: In addition to these modules, the gen4-PA and uUSB-PA5/uUSB PA5-II can still be used.
+Please be reminded though that these still need a gen4-IB in order to be used for programming.

 Either the 4D Programming Cable or 4D-UPA Programming Adaptor can be used for the gen4 series of Display Modules.
 Using a non-4D programming interface could damage your processor, and void your Warranty.